threefoldtech/0-db/README.md

 Each time the server starts, it loads (basicly replay) the index in memory.
-The index is kept in memory **all the time** and only this in-memory index is reached to fetch a key, index files are never read again except during startup (except for 'direct-key mode', where the index is not in memory).
+The index is kept in memory **all the time** and only this in-memory index is reached to fetch a key, index files are never read again except during startup (except for 'direct-key mode', where the index is not in memory) or in direct-mode where key is the location on the index.

 When a key-delete is requested, the key is kept in memory and is flagged as deleted.
 A new entry is added to the index file, with the according flags.
 When the server restart, the latest state of the entry is used.

-# Index
+## Index
 The current index in memory is a really simple implementation (to be improved).

 It uses a rudimental kind-of hashtable.
 A list of branchs (2^24) is pre-allocated.